 Writing Well Matters: Your success in the workplace or school setting is largely determined by your ability to communicate, which is shaped by your cognitive, interpersonal, and interpersonal competencies.
 Being literate further develops the competencies you need to have agency in the world—to create the changes you want and to better understand why things are the way they are.

 Acts of composing–e.g., invention, collaboration, design, organization, revision, editing—can be exhausting and intellectually challenging.
 Dealing with critique can tax your work ethic and professionalism.
 But you should not despair nor be too hard on yourself.
 Rather, you should take some solace in knowing that others have forged the path before you: you can benefit from learning about how accomplished professional writers compose.

 Becoming an effective writer is not a simple task.
 Yet, with effort and patience, you can improve your ability to write well.

-To maximize your potential, we encourage you to
+To maximize your potential,

 - Take responsibility for your writing and learning